th3jesta/ha-lcars/README.md

 This project is a non-commercial fan production. *Star Trek* and all related marks, logos, and characters are solely owned by CBS Studios Inc. This fan production is not endorsed by, sponsored by, nor affiliated with CBS, Paramount Pictures, or any other *Star Trek* franchise.

 No commercial exhibition or distribution is permitted.
 No alleged independent rights will be asserted against CBS or Paramount Pictures.
 This work is intended for personal and recreational use only.

+[^1]: Tungsten is designed by Tobias Frere-Jones and Jonathan Hoefler with contributions from Sara Soskolne, Erin McLaughlin, and Aoife Mooney.
+Tungsten is a registered trademark of Hoefler & Co.
+[^2]: Antonio is designed by Vernon Adams and is free to use in accordance with the SIL Open Font License, Version 1.1.